Answered By: Cindy Schmidt

 • Therapeutic duplication

 The Library owns a wide variety of printed books that focus minor or major attention on drug interactions.
-If you would like to see a list of such books perform a keyword search of the library's catalog for:
+If you would like to see a list of such books search the library's catalog for:

 s:"drug interactions" OR t:"drug interactions"

 Students sometimes confuse drug interactions with parenteral drug incompatibility or vice versa.
-For more information on IV drug compatibility or incompatibility click here.
+For more information on parenteral drug incompatibility use the relevant link below.

 Button Box